Overview of Battery Pack Design Basics

 Knowing chemistry types and wiring, battery management systems and difference between parallel versus series cell arrangement is critical when designing battery packs because many cells connect together to create larger battery capacities.

-Jake Hawksworth, founder and CEO at Hypercraft, will present the different types of cells and their uses, the safety systems involved, and help attendees gain a deeper understanding of current high voltage architecture.
+Jake Hawksworth, founder and CEO at Hypercraft, presented the different types of cells and their uses, the safety systems involved, and help attendees gain a deeper understanding of current high voltage architecture.

 Like many great entrepreneurs, Jake Hawksworth has an intense passion for improving the world around him.
 He is keenly observant and can readily translate problems into solutions.